Zero-Tang/NoirVisor/src/xpf_core/readme.md

 Real-Time Code Integrity will work like HyperGuard in Windows.
 The key point is that NoirVisor will not crash the system.

 # Debugger
 NoirVisor integrates an internal debugger for debugging hypervisor from remote.
-Currently, NoirVisor supports debugging over serial connection.
+Currently, NoirVisor supports debugging over QEMU ISA-DebugCon.

 # Roadmap
 Implement support to other platforms (e.g Linux, MacOS, etc...).